cgalpin92/project2-potterquiz/README.md

   - Further quiz games under the following categories;
     - Other Harry Potter characters.
-    - To sort the user into a Hogwarts House depending on the answers they choose.
+    - To sort the player into a Hogwarts House depending on the answers they choose.
-  - Further levels for each game so that the user can progress further.
+  - Further levels for each game so that the player can progress further.
-  - Create a timer feature to set a limit on how long the user has to complete the quiz.
+  - Create a timer feature to set a limit on how long the player has to complete the quiz.
-  - Animation on the home screen when the user firsts accesses the site.
+  - Animation on the home screen when the player firsts accesses the site.
-  - The user is informed of the correct answers when selecting an incorrect answer in the game.
+  - The player is informed of the correct answers when selecting an incorrect answer in the game.
   - Receive a final score which is a combination of all 3 total scores after completing all 3 games.